Summary

 Local Repository

-Now the master branch at the fork — the origin remote — needs to be synced back with the master branch on one’s local machine.
+branch on one’s local machine.
 It is at this stage I tend to get myself into trouble.

 Following these directions, execute the following locally.
-Note that this is only done after one has already set the upstream branch.
+Note that this is only done after one has already set the upstream

 git fetch upstream